fac21/week2-mnns/README.md

 - Saki and Maryam faced different error messages: No 'access-control-allow-origin' header is present on the requested resource

 ### Got new API lists

+### Notes
+- Accidentally pushed to main instead of pushing on branch.
+How to sort?